quasar1357/assembly_annotation/DISCUSSION.md

         - Interestingly, contig250, which showed a lot of TEs at its beginning (see step 5), maps to the second half of chromosome 5, which could indicate that the region with the many TEs is around the centromere, which is also usually hard to assemble, which in turn would explain why the contigs stayed seperated.

-    - Species tree:
+    - **Species tree**:

         ![Alt text](images/species_tree.png)

         **Conclusions**:
-        - Reflects what we see in the synteny map, notably that Ler (dataset 3) is closest to Sha and the TAIR10 reference.
+        - The tree reflects what we see in the synteny map, notably that Ler (dataset 3) is closest to Sha and the TAIR10 reference.